 - Strategic thinking and use of language: organize ideas and language effectively so as to address specific readers and meet specific purposes

-- Revision: make edits on both micro and macro scale that demonstrate a mastery of the roles of form, diction, craft and overall architecture in creating a piece of purposeful, coherent, grammatically accurate writing of marketable quality.
+- Revision: make edits on both micro and macro scale that demonstrate a mastery of the roles of form, diction, craft and overall architecture in creating a piece of purposeful, coherent and grammatically accurate writing of marketable quality.

 - Ethical and legal: examine and discuss the ethical and legal implications of their own work and that of their peers.